Secret Shortcut Fig Jam

 1. For each fig, cut off the woody part of the stem, then cut the fig into quarters.

-4. Bring your mixture to a boil, then simmer it for about 15 minutes.
-Add more water as needed to keep the bottom of the pan covered and the figs moist.
+4. Bring the water to a boil, then simmer for about 15 minutes until the figs are very soft.
+Add more water as needed to keep the bottom of the pan covered and the figs moist (but not submerged).

-7. Store your jam in the fridge or freezer.
-It will keep in the fridge for a couple weeks, or the freezer for a couple months.
+6. Store the jam in the fridge (for up to a week) or freezer (for up to several months).
 Do NOT store this jam in the pantry since this recipe is not meant for canning.

 Leave a Comment